aravindswamy07/chatapp/auth-fix-notes.md

 This occurred because our users table requires an ID that references auth.users(id), but we weren't creating a Supabase auth user first.

+## Issue 4: Email Domain Validation
+We encountered an error: "Email address 'username@nebulachat.app' is invalid".

+This occurred because Supabase's auth system validates email addresses and was rejecting our custom domain.

 ## Complete Fix Applied
 1. Added a `password` column to the `users` table in the setup files
 2. Added an INSERT policy for the users table to allow user creation